NiclasDev63/LinkGrabber/README.md

 # Link Grabber

-This crawler uses Best First Search (BFS) Algortihm to track and follow all links on a given webiste.
+This crawler uses Best First Search (BFS) Algortihm to track and follow all links on a given website.

 It can be used to download the complete html code of a website for further analysis.